Face to Face and Online Counselling

 "Humans' ability to grow is infinite when they feel safe" - Carl Rogers.

 Welcome to my website, my name is Sarah and I am a person centred counsellor based in Worthing, West Sussex.
-I work therapeutically as a face to face counsellor and I also offer online counselling, through email, instant messaging or webcam.
+I work therapeutically as a face to face counsellor and I also offer online counselling via webcam.

 There are times in our lives when it is difficult to cope.
 We may be dealing with a specific life changing event, struggling in our relationships, or experiencing a challenging work environment.
 When we are overwhelmed or feeling out of control, our perspective and our sense of self can fall out of balance.
 Talking to a counsellor, and working through difficult feelings, is a positive step towards rebalancing our lives, and finding our true perspective again.